Goats

 We are Figgy & Focus

-Figgy (pictured) and Focus were added to our herd prior to ABAR.
+Figgy (pictured) and Focus were rescued by us before we became ABAR.
 They came to us from a local family where these two were carried around like baby dolls by the children.
-Needless to say they thought they were lap dogs when they arrived and thrived on constant attention.
-As part of the OG Club (original goat) Figgy, Focus, Pescie and Sammie can often be found playing head butt and other goat games together.
+Needless to say, they thought they were lap dogs when they arrived and thrived on constant attention.
+As part of the OG Club (original goat), Figgy, Focus, Pescie, and Sammie can often be found playing headbutt and other goat games together.
+In 2024, Figgy passed away from an unexplained illness.
+Her sweet, gentle spirit and playful energy left an imprint on all of us.
+She will forever be missed and always remembered as one of our first goats who truly stole our hearts.

 I'm Rosie